4kills/go-zlib/README.md

 <img src="https://img.shields.io/badge/license-zlibLicense-blue.svg" alt="License: zlibLicense">
 </a>

-This ultra fast **go zlib library** wraps the original zlib library written in C by Jean-loup Gailly and Mark Adler using cgo.
+This ultra fast **Go zlib library** wraps the original zlib library written in C by Jean-loup Gailly and Mark Adler using cgo.

-**It offers considerable performance benefits compared to the standard go zlib library**, as the [benchmarks](#benchmarks) show.
+**It offers considerable performance benefits compared to the standard Go zlib library**, as the [benchmarks](#benchmarks) show.

-This library is designed to be completely and easily interchangeable with the go standard zlib library. *You won't have to rewrite or modify a single line of code!* Checking if this library works for you is as easy as changing [imports](#import)!
+This library is designed to be completely and easily interchangeable with the Go standard zlib library. *You won't have to rewrite or modify a single line of code!* Checking if this library works for you is as easy as changing [imports](#import)!

-This library also offers *blazing fast convenience methods* that can be used as a clean, alternative interface to that provided by the go standard library.
+This library also offers *blazing fast convenience methods* that can be used as a clean, alternative interface to that provided by the Go standard library.
 (See [usage](#usage)).

 If you are after compressing whole-buffered data, you might also want to check out [this](https://github.com/4kills/go-libdeflate) library here.